Hierarchical Strategic Decision-Making in Layered Mobility Systems: Mobility Interactions as a Stackelberg Game

 \section{Mobility Interactions as a Stackelberg Game}

-We model the interactions among the municipality, mobility service providers, and travelers as a hierarchical decision-making process with three levels.
-At the top level, a municipality authority selects policy instruments that shape the overall mobility system.
-At the middle level, self-interested operators choose operational and pricing strategies in response to municipal policies and in anticipation of user behavior.
+We model the interactions among the municipality, mobility operators, and travelers as a hierarchical decision-making process with three levels.
+At the top level, a municipality selects policy instruments that shape the overall mobility system.
+At the middle level, self-interested operators choose operational and pricing strategies in response to municipal policies and in anticipation of traveler behavior.
 At the low level, travelers make individual travel decisions based on the available services and their personal preferences.